By: Sandra Liliana Ostos - Director of Quality and Environmental Management.

 The delightful world of chocolate relies on meticulous quality control at every production stage.
 From bars to truffles, maintaining customer satisfaction and upholding brand reputation hinges on rigorous quality processes.

-Quality issues and control in chocolate manufacturing.
+Common quality issues in chocolate manufacturing.

 Some of the major challenges or issues in quality control for chocolate manufacturing include: